Charlie Clark (Scottish footballer)

-Charles Clark (1878 – 1930) was a Scottish footballer who played in the Football League for Everton, and the Southern League for Plymouth Argyle and Crystal Palace.
-He was a half back.
+Charlie Clark (12 July 1877 – 5 May 1931) was a Scottish footballer who played in the Football League for Everton, and the Southern League for Plymouth Argyle and Crystal Palace.
+He was a Centre half.

 Life and career

-Clark was born in Thorniewood.
+Clark was born in Allanton, North Lanarkshire.
 He began his career with a club of the same name before joining Hamilton Academical, initially playing as a forward.
 He was signed by Everton in 1901 and made six league appearances over two seasons, in which he scored one goal.

 In 1903, Clark joined Plymouth Argyle and was the club's first choice centre half for the next six years.
 In his second season with Argyle, he received a Western League winner's medal and made 54 appearances in all competitions, scoring in three of them.
 Described as "absolutely untiring" and "always a dominating factor in a game", Clark was an extremely popular club captain.
 He played in excess of 40 matches per season for Argyle until his last.